 In continuing with our grief resources, this week we are featuring Modern Widows Club which comes coincidentally on the heels of International Widows Day on June 23.

 I was first introduced to Modern Widows Club through a woman who watched her dear friend, Carolyn Moor, try to pick up the pieces of her life after losing her husband to a tragic car accident.
 She had two young girls and not a clue what her new normal should look like-and after an appearance on Oprah (yes, OPRAH!), Carolyn started Modern Widows Club.
 The name Modern Widows was born out of the idea that widowhood does not happen to just the elderly, but any age is affected, and thus there needs to be a community of widows coming together to share their experiences and grief and strengthen one another.

-The below conversation is with Jennifer Garrett-Callaghan who is the co-leader of the Nashville chapter of the Modern Widows Club.
-The Nashville chapter is still young and I am excited to share more about this awesome organization:
+The below conversation is with Jennifer Garrett-Callaghan who is a Widow Advocate of the Nashville community of the Modern Widows Club.
+The Nashville community is still young and I am excited to share more about this awesome organization: